 Shooting performance (SP)

 Shooting Performance measures how well a team or player shoots.
 It compares the xGOT to the expected goals (xG).
 When a team/player’s xGOT surpasses its xG, it signifies its proficiency in taking higher-quality shots relative to the quality of the team’s or player’s chances.
 Take a look at the Rashford example above.
-Thee xGOT (0,23) surpasses the xG (0,02), so the shooting performance is quite positive.
+The xGOT (0,23) surpasses the xG (0,02), so the shooting performance is quite positive.

 Expected Points (xPTS)